A practical guide to your Zendesk chatbot setup in 2026

 Component 2: Building conversational flows

-For questions you can predict, Zendesk gives you a Flow Builder.
+For predictable inquiries, Zendesk provides a sophisticated Flow Builder.
 This tool lets you create decision-tree conversations that walk a user through a series of questions and answers.
 You could build a flow for "password reset" or "track my order" that takes the user through a few specific steps.

-Key features and limitations to consider for any Zendesk chatbot setup
+Key features and considerations for any Zendesk chatbot setup

-A great bot doesn't just talk, it does things.
-It should be able to look up an order in Shopify, tag a ticket as "urgent," or update a customer's info in your CRM.
-While Zendesk allows for some customization, getting these kinds of custom actions set up often requires a developer or is pretty limited in what it can do.
+A great bot can also perform tasks.
+It should be able to look up an order, tag a ticket as "urgent," or update a customer's info in your CRM.
+Zendesk is a very flexible platform that allows for these kinds of custom actions, often through its comprehensive developer marketplace.

-A screenshot showing how to customize an AI's persona and actions, a key feature in a modern Zendesk chatbot setup.
+A screenshot showing how to customize an AI

-A screenshot showing how to customize an AI's persona and actions, a key feature in a modern Zendesk chatbot setup.
+A screenshot showing how to customize an AI

 A screenshot of the simulation mode in eesel AI, which helps refine your Zendesk chatbot setup before launch.